Three Proofs in Generative Animation

 The Artist Becomes the Art

+The latent space is not infinitely obedient.
+It pushes back.
 It pushes back with distributional tendency.
 The statistical grain of the model, its biases, its default motion profiles, its inclination toward certain compositions, certain lighting conditions, certain expressions.
+AI existing as a simulacra of existing forms is its very design.

 The director who accepts the model’s defaults produces work that looks competent and feels generic.
+Competence is the floor, not the ceiling.

 This refusal is the core of the new AI cinema craft.
 Without it, every film made with generative animation will land at the same level of polished adequacy and stay there.